pydata/xarray/doc/plotting.rst

     @savefig plot_facet_mapds.png height=12in
     g.map(plt.contourf, 'lon', 'lat', 'air')

-But this really isn't possible for a DataArray since what would the last arg be here?

-.. ipython:: python

-    g = xray.plot.FacetGrid(t, 'time', col_wrap=2)

-    @savefig plot_facet_mpl_contourf.png height=12in
-    g.map(plt.contourf, 'lon', 'lat', Ellipsis)

 In this interest of getting something useful that's internally consistent and bounded in scope here's a rough proposal- Get it all working nicely for DataArrays now, and then